BBoutet1/progressive-budget/README.md

-# Note Taker
+# Budget trackers

- This application can be used to write, save, and delete notes.
-It uses an express backend and save and retrieve note data from a JSON file.
+ This exercise has consisted in  adding functionality to an existing Budget Tracker application to allow for offline access and functionality.

 ## Table of contents